naver/egjs-conveyer/CONTRIBUTING.md

 Before your start, please read attentively below instructions.

 ### Linting and Code Conventions
 We adopted [ESLint](http://eslint.org/) to maintain our code quality.
-The [rules](https://github.com/naver/eslint-config-naver/tree/master/rules) are modified version based on [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
 All rules are described at [.eslintrc](.eslintrc) file.

 ### Commit Log Guidelines